AmrWeb02/Health-Monitoring-System-with-AI-Integration/README.md

 The project's code is organized within a GitHub repository for clarity.
 A detailed installation and usage guide will be added in the future, covering:

 Hardware assembly instructions
-NodeMCU code installation and configuration
+ESP32 code installation and configuration
 Web interface setup and deployment
 Data storage and retrieval instructions
 AI API integration steps